Léo Dandurand: Other sports interests

 Along with hockey, Dandurand and his partners were heavily involved with horse racing.
 In 1932, they bought Blue Bonnets Raceway in Montreal.
 They owned 17 tracks in Quebec, Ontario, New York, Ohio, Delaware, Illinois, Utah, and Louisiana at the time of Cattarinich's death in 1938.
 In 1931, he introduced the daily double exotic bet at the Connaught Park Racetrack to encourage bettors to attend the early races.

 Dandurand was also a boxing and wrestling promoter in Montreal and a director of the Montreal Royals baseball team.

 In 1946, Dandurand founded the Montreal Alouettes football team with Eric Cradock and Lew Hayman.
-In 1949 Montreal Alouettes defeated Calgary Stampeders 28-15 to win the Stanley Cup.
+In 1949 Montreal Alouettes defeated Calgary Stampeders 28-15 to win the Grey Cup.
 The team played in the Interprovincial Rugby Football Union, which later became the CFL's east division.
 Leo Dandurand got name on the Grey Cup as the President of the Alouettes.
 He only 1 of 6 persons to get their names on the Grey Cup and Stanley Cup.
 (See Carl Voss, Lionel Conacher, Joe Miller, Norman Kwong & Wayne Gretzky).
 The Leo Dandurand Trophy is a CFL award presented each year to the most outstanding lineman in the East Division.